matter-labs/zinc/zinc-book/src/06-operators/08-assignment.md

 `=` is a binary operator.

 **Accepts**
-1. Place expression (a descriptor of a memory place, e.g. a variable or array element)
+1. Place expression (a descriptor of a memory place, e.g. a variable, array element, etc.)
 2. Expression of the operand 1 type

 **Returns** `()`.